Japan in Winter: Jan 12—24, 2013

 Superb winter Asian birding on three of Japan’s main islands.
 Spectacular gatherings of majestic cranes and awe-inspiring sea-eagles; the unique, immense Blakiston’s Fish-Owl; and a diversity of other Asian and Japanese specialty birds across an array of memorable natural settings.

 Japan in winter is an amazing experience.
-Majestic cranes and stupendous eagles lead the way in an exciting birding adventure in a culturally unique country.
+Majestic cranes and stupendous eagles lead the way in an exciting birding adventure in a culturally distinctive country.

 From Tokyo we will fly to Kagoshima in the southern part of Kyushu to marvel at the amazing spectacle of over 13,000 cranes of various species in the paddy fields.
 We’ll watch thousands of Hooded and White-naped cranes, while searching for more rare visiting cranes among them.
 Common Crane and Sandhill Crane are regularly found, and even Demoiselle and Siberian Cranes put in an appearance some years.